COMMON TYPES OF NEURO DISEASES - PART 6 - DISEASES CAUSED BY MALNUTRITION

 - Any symptoms of Wernicke Encephalopathy

 Pellagra is not a neuropathy, per se, but may result in dementia if left untreated.
 It is a clinical syndrome ascribed to severe Vitamin B3 (niacin) deficiency.
-Aside from dementia, it results in dry skin that is inflamed (dermatitis) and very light sensitive, diarrhea and ulcers or sores in the mouth.
+Aside from dementia, it results in dry skin that is inflamed (dermatitis) and very light sensitive.
+Diarrhea and ulcers or sores in the mouth are also common symptoms.

 Other symptoms include: